 Will there be films made of any of your books?

 It would be wonderful to see my stories made into films, and even better if they were made into good films.
 Though I have a film agent, and every time one of my books gets on the UK Times Bestseller List we get enquiries, so far I haven’t sold any film rights.

 I have no intention of making a film myself, though I’m always flattered by the innocent exhortations by fans that I should try.
-I firmly believe that only a small number of people would enjoy a film made with a cheap hand held camera on badly made sets in my back yard with my friends as actors, I’m happy to wait and see if someone with the right credentials comes along with a serious proposal.
+I firmly believe that only a small number of people would enjoy a film made with a cheap hand held camera on badly made sets in my back yard with my friends as actors, so I’m happy to wait for someone with the right credentials and budget to come along with a serious proposal.

-If I ever sell the rights, believe me, I’ll be blogging, tweeting and doing a little dance of glee about it.
+If I ever sell the rights, believe me, I’ll be telling everyone about it!

 Could you recommend other authors?